RIDICS/Loading-Visualization/README.md

 ### Ending animation

-There is no function to stop the movement of the indeterminate loading bars provided, the only way to stop them is to remove them from the html code or hide them using.
+There is no function to stop the movement of the indeterminate loading bars provided, the only way to stop the movement is to remove them from the html code or hide them.

-The determinate loading bars are not moving unless being updated, but they need to be also removed from html to end.
+The determinate loading bars are not moving unless being updated, but they need to be also removed from html to disappear.

 ### Sizing